teivah/100-go-mistakes/docs/chapter-1.md

 Feature-wise, Go has no type inheritance, no exceptions, no macros, no partial functions, no support for lazy variable evaluation or immutability, no operator overloading, no pattern matching, and on and on.
 Why are these features missing from the language?
 The official [Go FAQ](https://go.dev/doc/faq) gives us some insight:

+!!! quote "Go FAQ"

-> Why does Go not have feature X?
+    Why does Go not have feature X?
 Your favorite feature may be missing because it doesn’t fit, because it affects compilation speed or clarity of design, or because it would make the fundamental system model too difficult.

 Judging the quality of a programming language via its number of features is probably not an accurate metric.
 At least, it’s not an objective of Go.
 Instead, Go utilizes a few essential characteristics when adopting a language at scale for an organization.
 These include the following: